A topic from the subject of Physical Chemistry in Chemistry.

 Data Analysis

 The data from reaction rate experiments can be used to determine the rate law and the reaction mechanism.
-The rate law can be determined by plotting the rate of the reaction against the concentrations of the reactants.
-The reaction mechanism can be determined by identifying the steps in the reaction that are rate-limiting.
+The rate law can be determined by analyzing the relationship between the initial rate and the initial concentrations of reactants.
+The reaction mechanism can be determined by proposing a series of elementary steps that are consistent with the observed rate law and other experimental evidence.

 Applications